 Nested invocations: A request interceptor can invoke operations on other CORBA objects before the current invocation it is intercepting completes.
-Monitoring and debugging utilities can take advantage of this feature to log information associated with each operation invocation.
-Naturally, care must be taken when implementing nested invocations in an interceptor to act only on targeting objects that it intends to affect and not cause infinite recursion.
+For example, monitoring and debugging utilities can use this feature to log information associated with each operation invocation.
+To avoid causing infinite recursion, developers must be careful to act only on targeting interfaces and operations they intend to affect when performing nested invocations in an interceptor.

-Accessing request information: Request interceptors can access various information associated with an invocation, such as the operation name, parameters, exception lists, return values, and the request id via the ORB interface.
-Interceptors cannot however, modify parameters or return values.
-This request/reply information is encapsulated in an instance of a class derived from RequestInfo, which contains the information listed above, per-invocation.
+Accessing request information: Request interceptors can access various information associated with an invocation, such as the operation name, parameters, exception lists, return values, and the request id via the MOP interface as defined in the Portable Interceptor specification.
+Interceptors cannot, however, modify parameters or return values.
+This request/reply information is encapsulated in an instance of ClientRequestInfo or ServerRequestInfo classes, which derive from the RequestInfo class and contain the information listed above for each invocation.

 For example, client request interceptors are passed ClientRequestInfo and server request interceptors are passed ServerRequestInfo.
-These RequestInfo-derived objects can use features provided by the CORBA Dynamic module.
+These RequestInfoderived objects can use features provided by the CORBA Dynamic module.
 This module is a combination of pseudo-IDL types, such as RequestContext and Parameter, declared in earlier CORBA specifications.
 These types facilitate on-demand access of request information from the RequestInfo to avoid unnecessary overhead if an interceptor does not need all the information available with the RequestInfo.

-Service context manipulation: Although request interceptors cannot change parameters or the return value of an operation, they can manipulate service contexts that propagate between the clients and servers.
-Service contexts are messages that can be piggybacked in operation requests and replies to exchange "out-of-band" information, such as authentication credentials, transaction contexts, operation priorities, or policies associated with requests.
+Service context manipulation: As mentioned earlier, request interceptors cannot change parameters or the return value of an operation.
+They can, however, manipulate service contexts that are piggybacked in operation requests and replies exchanged between the clients and servers.
+A service context is a sequence field in a GIOP message that can transmit "out-of-band" information, such as authentication credentials, transaction contexts, operation priorities, or policies associated with requests.

-Each service context entry has a unique service context id that applications and CORBA components can use to extract the appropriate service context.
-For example, the CORBA Security Service uses interceptors to insert user identity via request service contexts.
-Likewise, the CORBA Transaction Service uses interceptors to insert transaction-related information into service contexts so it can perform extra operations, such as commit/rollback, based on the operation results in a transaction.
+For example, the CORBA Security Service uses request interceptors to insert user identity via service contexts.
+Likewise, the CORBA Transaction Service uses request interceptors to insert transaction-related information into service contexts so it can perform extra operations, such as commit/rollback, based on the operation results in a transaction.
+Each service context entry has a unique service context identifier that applications and CORBA components can use to extract the appropriate service context.

-Location forwarding: Request interceptors can be used to forward a request to a different location that may or may not be known to the ORB a priori.
-This is done via the standard CORBA ForwardRequest exception, which allows an interceptor to inform the ORB that a retry should occur upon the new object indicated in the exception.
+Location forwarding: Request interceptors can be used to forward a request to a different location, which may or may not be known to the ORB a priori.
+This can be done via the PortableInterceptor::ForwardRequest exception, which allows an interceptor to inform the ORB that a retry should occur upon the new object indicated in the exception.
 The exception can also indicate whether the new object should be used for all future invocations or just for the forwarded request.

-Since the ForwardRequest exception can be raised at most interception points, it can be used to provide fault tolerance and load balancing.
-The replicated IOR can be used as the forward object in this exception.
-When the object dies for some reason, and this is notified to the interceptor by some polling mechanism, this exception can be raised even before the POA tries to make an upcall.
-The "permanent" flag can be used to set the replicated IOR as the one to which all future invocations will be made, thereby providing the building blocks to improve application fault tolerance [9, 10].
+Since the ForwardRequest exception can be raised at most interception points, it can be used to provide fault tolerance and load balancing [9].
+For example, the IOR of a replicated object can be used as the forward object in this exception.
+When the object dies for some reason-and this situation is conveyed to the interceptor-this exception can be raised even before the POA tries to make an upcall.

-Multiple interceptors: Multiple interceptors can be registered with the ORB for each interception point.
-This type of interceptor is handled according to the following rules:
+Multiple interceptors: Multiple request interceptors can be registered with an ORB, which will then iterate through them and invoke the appropriate interception operation at every interception point according to the following rules: